Therapeutic Technology

 An electrical stimulation machine that activates thigh and lower leg muscles to assist with control and stability during ambulation and functional tasks.

-• Research shows it is very effective in improving walking speed and symmetry.
-It has reduced the step inequality by 25% during the first walk and continues to show improvement even after 6 weeks
+- Research has proven it is very effective in improving walking speed and symmetry.
+It has reduced the step inequality by 25% during the first walk and continues to show improvement even after six weeks

 Senaptec Sensory Station

-The Senaptec Sensory Station is a state-of-art sensory evaluation and training station which accesses ten visual and sensorimotor skills.
+The Senaptec Sensory Station is a state-of-the-art sensory evaluation and training station that accesses ten visual and sensorimotor skills.
 In less than 25 minutes, you can determine an individual's strengths and opportunities to improve sensory performance.